cseevinck/front-end-project-memory-game/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Play instructions
-+ click on two tiles to see if they match.
+Click on two tiles to see if they match.
 If they do they will remain face-up.
 If they not match they will be hidden again after 1 second.
 Try to remember where which cards are.

-+ Click on a different pair.
+Click on a different pair.
 If you see one you have seen before, you have another pair you can expose.

-+ When you have exposed all the tiles you will be declared the winner.
+When you have exposed all the tiles you will be declared the winner.

 ## Dependancies
-+ Icons - Font Awesome
+Icons - Font Awesome

-+ Google fonts
+Google fonts

+## Credits
+References: stackoverflow.com, w3schools.com, Youtube.com, developer.mozilla.org, css-tricks.com, Udacity lectures, coveloping.com, javascript.info, geeksforgeeks.org, and other sites I found online.

+Gary Logan (friend) who helped me find an apostrophe problem after 5 hours of beating my head against the wall

 ## Contributing